joshjohanning/joshjohanning.github.io/_posts/2020-12-20-nuget-pusher-script.md

 This is a *very* simple bash script that can assist you in migrating NuGet packages to a different Artifact feed.
 It's written with Azure DevOps in mind as a target, but there's no reason why you couldn't use any other artifact feed as a destination.

-I used the script after I ran a NuGet restore locally of a Visual Studio solution, found my .NuGet folder with all of the cached packages, placed my script in that folder, and ran it.
+I used the script after I ran a NuGet restore locally of a Visual Studio solution, found my `.NuGet`{: .filepath} folder with all of the cached packages, placed my script in that folder, and ran it.
 This saved me a lot of time, migrating 102 packages while I grabbed a cup of coffee!

 {% raw %}